garysweaver/vaadin-hibernate-portlet/README.md

 *This portlet currently will deploy, but does nothing.
 Hope to have this fixed in the future, but please feel free to contribute.*

+Feel free to contact me via GitHub about it/submit issues to this GitHub project or leave a note on [this Vaadin forum thread][forumthread].*

 ### Build the Portlet

 Install Maven and Java and build with: